My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Ferraria’s geothermal ocean bath blends volcanic warmth with Atlantic currents for a distinct, soothing dip.

 Beyond its famous viewpoints, São Miguel has plenty to explore.
-The Lagoa do Fogo, a crater lake surrounded by untouched wilderness, is perfect for a quiet hike, while the Gorreana Tea Plantation showcases Europe’s only commercial tea fields.
+The Lagoa do Fogo, a crater lake surrounded by untouched wilderness, is perfect for a quiet hike.
+Gorreana Tea Plantation showcases Europe’s only commercial tea fields.
 For a more immersive experience, visit Furnas, where geothermal cooking, bubbling hot springs, and volcanic mud pools highlight the island’s raw beauty.
 No matter where you go, São Miguel is a nature lover’s paradise.

 São Miguel is a nature lover's and adventurer's paradise with diverse landscapes and unique experiences.